IdrissKad/temperature_check/README.md

 ### Monitoring

 Check to see if the forecasted temperature is superior to the temperature it was at the same time.
 Receiving an alert by email.
-Using monitor_temperature.py
+Using monitor_temperature.py, the code must be ran to receive the emails after the update_temperature.py.

 ### Automation

 Use a cron job to automate the code every hour.
+Or run the code <update_temperature.py> every hour.